Skip to main content

 Word Notes

-• 肖 — "to resemble": means to be similar to, to look like something particular.
+• 肖 — "to resemble": To be similar to, to look like something particular.

-• 儉 — "frugality": means thrift, economizing, saving.
+• 儉 — "frugality": Thrift, economizing, saving.

 Chapter Explanation